Traditional Media vs. New Media: Which Methods Belong in Your Marketing Plan?

 Companies have used these methods for many years to reach consumers and motivate them to make purchases.
 Up until very recently, these marketing and advertising styles were very effective, and helped businesses just like yours make a profit.

-Now let’s look at the other half of the equation.
 New media, also called digital media, consists of methods that are mostly online or involve the Internet in some sense.
-These methods include:

 Many of these methods have been around for several years, but have only gained prominence recently.
 So when the topic of traditional media vs. emerging media is discussed, it’s somewhat misleading to call these methods “emerging” as very few of them are new.

 Having said that, these marketing methods are continuing to change as time goes on.
 Best practices for these methods are currently dependent on their sources, as opposed to depending on the attitudes of consumers.
 But over time, we may see another shift as consumer feelings change toward these methods.

 The decline of traditional media (and outbound marketing) in 2020

 Within the last few years, new terms have been coined to discuss traditional marketing methods and modern ones.
 These terms are outbound marketing, which typically lines up with traditional advertising, and inbound marketing, which aligns with new media.

 The “outbound” in outbound marketing refers to the fact that these marketing methods rely on messages being sent out to consumers.
 On the other hand, the “inbound” in inbound marketing refers to marketing where consumers are seeking out the company, or coming into their marketing channels willingly.